 Bank account for payouts

-These details should match the information held on relevant public registers where possible, such as the Charity Commission, OSCR, Companies House or another applicable registry.
+These details should match your official records where possible, such as the Charity Commission, OSCR, Companies House or another relevant register.
 If details do not match, verification may take longer or Stripe may ask for additional information.

 2. Account Representative